jasoncolburne/homelab/switch.md

 In further walkthroughs, I plan to show how to setup OpenStack from source on top of nginx, Kafka and Postgresql (not at all stock).

 I believe the root CA for the MS key that is the basis for most secure boot has actually been shown to have been compromised.
-Luckily, my motherboard supports loading custom keys and chains of trust so I may eventually get around to figuring out if I can revoke it without major surgery on the linux boot process.
+Luckily, my motherboard supports loading custom keys and chains of trust so I may eventually get around to figuring out if I can revoke it without major surgery on the linux boot process (there is a shim signed with an MS key, from reading).

 Disambiguation: The term `ECC` may be used in this document to represent either of two concepts: [Error Correction Code](https://en.wikipedia.org/wiki/Error_correction_code) Memory, or [Elliptic Curve Cryptography](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography).
 Use context to determine which.